 By the time the Turtle was operational, 1775 had turned into 1776.
 The British Navy had been expelled from Boston and sailed to New York Harbor, where it moored in the North River.
 Bushnell changed his target to New York.

 As Lee cranked his way through the waters of New York Harbor, he was in control of a craft that was ingenious in many ways.
-Just seven feet long and six feet high, the sub was constructed of hollowed out oak banded together with steel.
+Just seven feet long and six feet high, the sub was constructed of hollowed-out oak banded together with steel.
 It was sealed with cork and pitch, and topped with a brass cap fitted with an air exchange so fresh air could be drawn inside while the submarine was near the surface.

 The brass cap – a precursor to the modern conning tower -- was fitted with glass portals so the pilot could watch where he was going while he was on the surface.
 Once submerged, the pilot would use a barometer to determine his depth, a lead sounder attached to a cord to sense the sea bottom and a compass illuminated by foxfire, the glow produced in certain decaying fungus.
 With a pump to draw in and expel ballast water, the craft could raise and lower itself to whatever depth the pilot chose.

 The weaponry was no less complex.
-It carried three bombs, each with a timing mechanism developed by Bushnell and his colleagues.
+The Turtle carried three bombs, each with a timing mechanism developed by Bushnell and his colleagues.
 One was set to go off six hours after being armed, one eight hours after arming and the third 12 hours.
 The sub was outfitted with a screw that was to be augured into the side of the target vessel.
 The explosives, which were carried on the outside of the submarine, could be detached from the sub and attached to the vessel by hanging them on the screw.
 The action of detaching them from the sub would initiate the timers.

 Benjamin Franklin, who consulted on the project, concluded that the explosives contained three times as much powder as needed to destroy the largest ship afloat.